tomjoht/learnapidoc/_docs/REST API specifications/pubapis_swagger_intro.md

 {:toc}
 {% endif %}

-## Experiences that prompted me toward Swagger
+## Backstore: experiences that prompted me toward Swagger

 On one project some years ago, after I created documentation for a new API, the project manager wanted to demo the new functionality to some field engineers.